reyestech/Hashcat/README.md

 ---

-# 🔐 Hashcat: Password Cracking
+# 🔐 **Hashcat: Password Cracking**

-## What This Lab Covers
+## **What This Lab Covers**
 This lab demonstrates a reproducible and ethical workflow for cracking a single NTLM hash.
-You’ll identify the hash type, prepare the environment, run a dictionary attack, verify results, and note blue-team implications.
+You’ll identify the hash type, prepare the environment, run a dictionary attack, verify results, and note blue-team implications. <br>

-**You will:**
-- Verify the hash type (NTLM / Hashcat `-m 1000`)
-- Prepare Hashcat + wordlist
-- Run a dictionary attack
-- Validate results and capture evidence
-- Summarize key lessons for defenders
+➜ Verify the hash type (NTLM / Hashcat `-m 1000`) ➜ Prepare Hashcat + wordlist ➜  Run a dictionary attack ➜ Validate results and capture evidence ➜  Summarize key lessons for defenders <br>

-**Ethics:** Use only in authorized labs or environments.
+> **Ethics:** Use only in authorized labs or environments.

 ---

-### 🧰 Tools Reference
+### 🧰 **Tools Reference**
 | **Category**   | **Tool / Feature**                  | **Purpose**                                    |
 | -------------- | ----------------------------------- | ---------------------------------------------- |
 | **OS**         | Kali Linux (VMware / VirtualBox)    | Controlled lab environment for cracking tasks  |